 Compared to other types of vacation rentals, a cabin has more responsibilities when it comes to maintenance.
 For example, you will have to consider the possibility of more extreme weather and how to protect it against pests and other bigger uninvited guests.
 Then, you will also need to keep in mind the more regular maintenance tasks like repairing a broken window or roof leak.

-Insurance costs could be higher if the cabin is in a remote location or an unprotected area.
+Insurance costs could be higher if the cabin is in a remote location or an unprotected area like a lake cabin.
 Also, as mentioned, more maintenance is typically required, which will up your insurance costs too.

 As cabins are located in remote areas, hosts will need to make arrangements for extremely cold and hot weather, insects, and other animals like a big bear that are naturally found in the woods.
 Also, you’ll need to do research to avoid buying a cabin in an area that’s prone to flooding, or perhaps in a hurricane zone, as your cabin will most likely not be built to endure these conditions.
 Not only can these elements frighten your guests, but the higher maintenance costs can also be quite a scare.